 Militarizing the Bureau of Customs “intimidates corruption“

 Panelo’s statement saying that military presence intimidates corruption does not mince words.
-In the commonest sense, it doesn’t follow any logical thinking.
+Militarizing the Bureau of Customs, in the commonest sense, doesn’t follow any sound logical thinking.

 But numbers are volatile, and changes are self-acting.
 At the expense of external forces, change is coming though we never know if it is constructive or violative, after all.

-The impression of Panelo about military presence to intimidate corruption isn’t only fantastic in the fantasy world but also illogical in an illogical world that, of course, exists only in the limbo of lies Panelo is seemingly advocating.
+The impression of Panelo on militarizing the Bureau of Customs to intimidate corruption isn’t only fantastic in the fantasy world but also illogical in an illogical world that, of course, exists only in the limbo of lies Panelo is seemingly advocating.

 Nobody believes Panelo’s statement like this, do you?